roboscienceorg/book/source/Sensors/ProximitySensors.rst

 Range Sensors
 ~~~~~~~~~~~~~

-Sensors which estimate the distance are known as range sensors.
+Sensors which estimate the distance are known as :index:`range sensors`.
 Range
 information is one of the main aspects of localization, navigation and
 mapping.
 Note that distance sensors which perform short distance
 measurements are sometimes called proximity detectors.
 The two main